AarthiVG2026/resumesmart/README.md

 4. Ensure components follow the `glass-card` styling in `style.css`.

 ---
-*ResumeSmart — Built to help you land your dream job.*
+*ResumeSmart — Built to help you land your dream job.
+Developed by AARTHI V G.*